ska-telescope/ska-sdp-spectral-line-imaging/INSTALLATION.md

 ### Install the framework

-The poetry is used for dependency management and installation.
+`poetry` is used for dependency management and installation.
 Following command will install spectral line imaging pipeline.

 ```bash
 poetry install --only main